 After our trip to the West Coast, we immediately headed to Syracuse, New York.
 In the summer of 1968, we moved into married students’ housing, which at that time still meant basic, post World War II emergency housing.

-While teaching in Cleveland, Ohio, I had finished my M.A. in September 1962 and started a Ph.D. program at Case-Western Reserve University.
+Syracuse University’s Program of East African Studies (PEAS).
+While teaching in Cleveland, Ohio, I finished my M.A. in September 1962 and then started a Ph.D. program at Case-Western Reserve University.
 While my greatest desire was to complete a Ph.D. in History, I did not want to continue at CWR.
-Syracuse University’s Program of East African Studies (PEAS) looked more interesting and they had accepted me before I left Africa.
+PEAS looked more interesting and relevant with my new interests in Zambia.
+Also, they accepted me before I left Africa.
 Thus, I took up residence and started my Ph.D. program.
 My work in the NWP from 1963-1968, certainly provided me with a good background.
-(At the same time Zindi started work as an R.N. at a hospital next to the campus.)
+Meanwhile, Zindi started work as an R.N. at a hospital next to the campus.

 In addition to my academic classes, I had to take proficiency tests in two languages or their equivalent.
 Consequently, I spent the summer of 1969 at Cornell University learning Portuguese.
 I passed, but just barely.
 The next summer (1970), Zindi took time off from work and traveled with me to Denver, Colorado.
 In lieu of my second language, I took the option of taking archival classes and become a certified Archivist.
 (In this case by the State of Colorado.)
 Immediately following my studies in Colorado, two things immediately happened.
 One, I sat my oral examinations for my Ph.D. and passed, becoming Ph.D.
 A.B.D. (“all but dissertation”).
 Two, I left Zindi in Syracuse (as she was trying to get both her citizenship and final certification as an R.N.) and went to Nairobi.